togrupe/dlive-midi-tools/README.md

 5. `Default` Sets the ip back to default: 192.168.1.70.

-6. Select the columns you want to write, and select `Write to selected Audio Console`
+6. Select the spreadsheet columns you want to write, and select `Write to Audio Console or Director`

 7. If you also want to create a Reaper template session, set the corresponding tick.
 The Reaper session file `<input-spread-sheet-file>-recording-template.rpp` will be generated into the directory from where the spreadsheet has been chosen.
 In the `Channels` Tab, you can configure, which channel shall be recorded, and "record armed".
 The patching is 1:1 (derived from the channel number)
    You can also use the tool to create only the Reaper session file, in case you use a different console.

-8. Click the button "Open spreadsheet and start writing process" to select your custom Excel sheet.
+8. Click the button `Open spreadsheet and start writing process` to select your custom Excel sheet.
 Afterwards the selected action(s) start automatically.

 9. If something goes wrong, please check the python console or the `main.log`